ernesto-aleman01/SYSC4907-SAV/README.md

 1. Open up a ROS console, and navigate to the folder with the cloned repository.
    > Execute: catkin_make
-   >

    > Certain dependencies are needed.
-To get all of them, execute: pip install --no-deps -r dependencies.txt
+To get all of them, execute: pip install --no-deps -r dependencies.txt .
+Before performing this command, pip may need to be updated (using "pip with python -m pip install --upgrade pip") followed by installing msgpack with "pip install msgpack-rpc-python"

     * Follow next step "Subsequent Usage"

 ### Subsequent Usage

 1. Launch Airsim.
 A popup window may appear asking if a Car Simulation should be used.
 Click Yes.
     > In the top left corner, a line will say "Loaded settings from ...".
+(Note that for the first time Airsim is launched, this line may not appear.
+Relaunch Airsim in this case).
 This file is equivalent to the settings.json file in this repository.
      Make sure that that file mentioned in AirSim is the same as the settings file in this repository.
     >
     > To run the simulation at a specific window simulation in windowed mode, the command line can be used.